Family History, Honor Roll - WWII, Military History

 This map which was included in the Missing Air Crew Report shows the location of the plane shot down by flak.
 Source: MACR 44-41225

 It seems 2LT Bernard Valesano was not one of those who managed to parachute out.
-After the crash, he was declared dead along with most of the other crew.
+One year after the crash, he was declared dead along with most of the other crew.
 Only one crew member survived—SGT David Feheley— who managed to parachute out, but who was severely injured and later evacuated to the United States.
-According to 2LT Bernard Valesano’s brother Dominic, Bernard’s body was found in a grave in Vienna and returned to the United States after the war.
-He was buried in St. Ann’s Cemetery in Toluca, Illinois, in the family plot.
+According to 2LT Bernard Valesano’s brother Dominic, Bernard’s body was found in a grave in a Vienna Central Cemetery at the end of the European war.
+As the grave was unknown, it was moved along with many other U.S. dead to a cemetery in St. Avold France.
+Finally in 1951 after forensic identification, the family was notified and the bodily remains were returned to the United States.
+Following a funeral mass he was buried in St. Ann’s Cemetery in Toluca, Illinois, in the family plot.

 For his service, 2LT Bernard Valesano earned the Purple Heart, Air Medal, American Campaign Medal, WW2 Victory Medal, European-African-Middle Eastern Campaign Medal, and the Army Good conduct Medal.